 - Line a baking sheet with parchment paper.

-- Mix together the flour, salt, baking powder, and sugar.
+- Mix the flour, salt, baking powder, and sugar.

 - Work the butter into the flour mixture with a fork, pastry blender, or stand mixer, until crumbly like breadcrumbs.

 - Drizzle the milk evenly over the flour mixture.
 Mix quickly and gently for about 15 seconds, until a soft dough forms.
-If the mixture seems dry and won't come together, drizzle in just enough extra milk to make the dough form.
+If the mixture seems dry and won't come together, drizzle in just enough extra milk.

 - Place the dough on a floured work surface.
 Pat it into a rough rectangle about 3”x6” and 3/4" thick.